MAZDA RX-7 Rebuilt Power Steering Pump (Genuine Core Used)

 If you are interested in new parts or overhaul kits, please feel free to contact us.
 We will check the current price and availability for you.

-Please provide your vehicle’s chassis number, and we will help verify the compatible parts for your car.
+If you do not know the part number, please provide your vehicle’s chassis number, and we will help verify the compatible parts for your car.

 For more details on the rebuilt parts supplied by Auto Parts Box Japan, please see the following pages: